jekymin8232/vitalguardai-com/README.md

 **Don't live like a monkey; live with the dignity and wisdom of a human being.**

+Handle the strong however you choose, but I hope you will be gentle toward the weak.
+That is how a nation achieves lasting progress.

+Strong nations are built from the weak.
+When people who are disadvantaged rise into the middle class and eventually become prosperous, that nation will inevitably become a great power.

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.

 ### For information about the developer, please click the link below.